Paria Canyon Pro Tips

 WEATHER

-Hiking through a narrow canyon can be dangerous at certain moments when excess water is moving through, and knowing your forecast is critical to your safety and peace of mind.
+Hiking through a narrow canyon can be dangerous during flash floods, and knowing your forecast is critical to your safety and peace of mind.
 The large majority of water that flows through Paria and Buckskin originates up near Bryce Canyon, so we first look upstream with our forecasting.
 We also look at the flow of water moving through Paria with data coming from monitoring stations at highway 89 and Lees Ferry.

 We use these links for NOAA forecasts: